 Communication and Your 1- to 2-Year-Old

-Language development really takes off during this time, especially as your little one approaches the second birthday.
+Language development starts to take off during this time, especially as children near their second birthday.

-Kids this age are better able to comprehend what is said to them and express what they want through words and gestures.
-They take joy in their ability to understand directions — and won’t hesitate to give directions of their own.
+Kids this age are better able to understand what is said to them and express what they want through words and gestures.
+They take joy in their ability to understand directions — and also like to give directions of their own.

-Your 1-year-old might still be communicating with gestures such as pointing at pictures or at something he or she wants.
-Gestures will get more elaborate over this year as toddlers use them to imitate actions, express themselves, and play.
+Toddles use more gestures, like blowing a kiss, pointing to something they want, or nodding yes.
+Gestures will get more complex over this year as toddlers use them to imitate actions, express themselves, and play.

 Your child’s vocabulary will grow quickly, but pronunciation isn’t likely to keep pace.
 By 2 years of age, most kids are understandable only about half the time.
 But emphasize the correct pronunciations in your responses.